strophy/docker-alpine-abuild/README.md

 * `RSA_PRIVATE_KEY_NAME`: Defaults to `ssh.rsa`.
 This is the name we will set the private key file as when using `RSA_PRIVATE_KEY`.
 The file will be written out to `/home/builder/$RSA_PRIVATE_KEY_NAME`.
 * `PACKAGER_PRIVKEY`: Defaults to `/home/builder/.abuild/$RSA_PRIVATE_KEY_NAME`.
 This is generally used if you are bind mounting your private key instead of passing it in with `RSA_PRIVATE_KEY`.
 * `REPODEST`: Defaults to `/packages`.
 If you want to override the destination of the build packages.
 You must also be sure the `builder` user has access to write to the destination.
 The `abuilder` entry point will attempt to `mkdir -p` this location.
-* `PACKAGER`: Defaults to `Glider Labs <team@gliderlabs.com>`.
-This is the name of the package used in package metadata.
+* `PACKAGER`: This is the name of the package used in package metadata.

 ## Keys

 You can use this image to generate keys if you don't already have them.
-Generate them in a container using the following command (replacing `Glider Labs <team@gliderlabs.com>` with your own name and email):
+Generate them in a container using the following command (replacing `YOUR NAME <YOUR@EMAIL>` with your own name and email):

 ```
-docker run --name keys --entrypoint abuild-keygen -e PACKAGER="Glider Labs <team@gliderlabs.com>" andyshinn/alpine-abuild:v2 -n
+docker run --name keys --entrypoint abuild-keygen -e PACKAGER="YOUR NAME <YOUR@EMAIL>" sgerrand/alpine-abuild:3.12 -n
 ```

 You'll see some output like the following: